The Bell Inn, Nottingham: The 20th century

 Robert's widow Dorothy continued the business following his death in 1934 and was joined by their son David in 1953.
 Extensive renovations opened up the family's first-floor accommodation to public use as the clubroom (now The Belfry Restaurant).

 In 1957 the Jacksons established the Presentation of the President's Tankard ceremony, which takes place on the first Wednesday in November and sees the President of the University of Nottingham Students' Union receive an engraved silver tankard and a public banquet of two roasted pigs with stuffing, bread, and apple sauce.
 A plaque engraved with a list of all the Presidents since is on display in the Snack Bar.

 In 1982 the Inn became a Grade II listed building.

 Dorothy died in 1984 and David continued running the business with his two sons Paul and Richard.
 Another period of renovation concluded with the extension of the Snack Bar in 1991.

 The Jackson family celebrated 100 years of ownership in 1998 and the Inn was featured, along with its rivals Ye Olde Trip to Jerusalem Inn and Ye Olde Salutation Inn, in an episode of the Channel 4 TV series History Hunters, which used records, building architecture and timbers, and local legends to decide which was truly the oldest.

 The 21st century

 The Inn was sold to Hardys & Hansons in 2002, which was in turn sold to Greene King in 2006.

 Premises

 Entranceway and bars

 Entrance to the bars is via the central passageway, which used to lead to the stables where the Snack Bar now stands and retains its original flagstones.
-To the right of the entranceway are the leprosy windows where customers supposedly had their fingers counted before being allowed to enter.

 The original bars known as The Long Room (a.k.a.
 The Tudor Bar) and The Elizabethan Bar (a.k.a.
 Lizzie's Bar) date back to 1437 and the original timber crown-posts and cross beams have been preserved.
 The Tudor Bar also features a piece of the original wallpaper amongst other historical artifacts on display.
 Lizzie's Bar is dominated by a large stained-glass window; restoration work in 2002 uncovered the original wooden floor showing evidence of where the bar was once located.

-The Snack Bar was an outdoor courtyard with two wells used for brewing that was converted to its current form by Robert Jackson in 1928 and extended by his son and grandson in 1991 to include a stage for live music performances.